 A “compelling interest that favors restricted access” could be literally anything from “I don’t want to disclose the details of my private finances” to “I don’t want my dog’s name published.”
 It’s all up the judge and, in my experience, judges take a very liberal view of what can be sealed.

 The judge then must determine how much of the case file should be sealed.
 In a divorce case, sealing some of the file but not all of it is typically seen as overly cumbersome to the Clerk of the Circuit Court and therefore the file is usually sealed in its entirety.

 There are alternatives to sealing a divorce case file that keep private information secret (or at least vague and/or anonymous).

 1) Draft your pleadings in a vague manner.
-There is no reason to specify all the details of a relationship in the petition for dissolution unless you expect to default your spouse and need to prove up those details to the judge and verify that your spouse was on notice of those details.
+There is no reason to specify all the details of a relationship in the petition for dissolution of marriage unless you expect to default your spouse and need to prove up those details to the judge and verify that your spouse was on notice of those details.
 Example: “The parties own a car, a 2016 Chevrolet Cobalt…that shall be awarded to the Petitioner.”
 It is often enough to simply write, “The parties assets shall be divided equitably.”

 2) When completing discovery, it is not always necessary to file a notice of filing every time you request or tender discovery.
 “Secrecy is fine at the discovery stage, before the material enters the judicial record.”
 Baxter Intern., Inc. v.
 Abbott Laboratories, 297 F. 3d 544 – Court of Appeals, 7th Circuit 2002.
 Typically, evidence such as the date on an email is sufficient to prove the documents were requested or sent.
 Notices of filing create an index of of requested and tendered discovery for the public to consume (along with being costly which must be weighed against notices of original purpose of thoroughness).